-This degree programme is designed to equip you with the analytical, reasoning and practical skills they will need to design, develop and deploy large software systems.
-It blends the best knowledge and skills from both Software Engineering and Computer Science.
-You could find yourself working on a wide variety of projects, from industry disrupting apps to Internet connected devices, lifesaving smart medical implants to consumer space travel.
+This degree programme is designed to equip you with the analytical, reasoning and practical skills you will need to design, develop and deploy large software systems.
+Plus, our project based learning approach enables you to craft a degree pathway that fits your own areas of interest.
+You could find yourself working on anything from apps to virtual and augmented reality; lifesaving smart medical implants to consumer space travel or automated intelligence.

 The programme contains the following themes which may change due to the nature of the IT Industry and keeping up with industrial trends: